 - Timeline Column - displays the proposed timeline of the campaign's life

 - Numbers Column - called "Budget" tracks the campaign costs

 - Email Column - to record the email address of the requestor

 - People Column - allows us to assign the person responsible for reviewing the campaign for approval

-- Link to Item Column - connecting our approved items to the corresponding item in our second board, "Campaign Status"
+- Connect boards column - connecting our approved items to the corresponding item in our second board, "Campaign Status"

 - Mirror Column - mirroring the Progress Column on our second board

-The Link to Item and Mirror Columns are advanced columns that work together to allow you to tie your two boards together where information crosses over.
+The Connect boards and Mirror Columns are advanced columns that work together to allow you to tie your two boards together where information crosses over.
 We'll go into more detail later in this article. 👇

 Collect data with Forms